 This is about the funding assistance you may be able access to purchase items to help you lead a good life.

 The NZ government assists disabled people and their whanau with funding for specific purposes.
-This is usually via the Ministry of Health.
+This is usually via the Ministry of Social Development.
 People with accident related disability can access funding through ACC.

-NASC are available throughout New Zealand to undertake assessment of needs and allocation of services that are funded by the Ministry of Health.
+NASC are available throughout New Zealand to undertake assessment of needs and allocation of services that are funded by Disability Support Services department at the Ministry of Social Development.
 These services may include assistance with personal care, home help, carer support and respite care.
 They will work with you to put together a support plan, which includes family and community supports that you can use.
 You can also discuss individualised funding with them which can give you more choice and control over the services you wish to access.

 Anyone that has a physical, intellectual and/or sensory impairment or disability that is likely to last more than six months can be assessed.

-To find out more about the services that can be funded, or partially funded, by the Ministry of Health go here
+To find out more about the services that can be funded, or partially funded, by the Ministry of Social Development go here

 To find contact details for your local NASC go to their website